MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-level-mgt.md

 You can reactivate resolved incidents that have an associated service level objective.
 However, keep in mind that the original date and time that the incident was opened is preserved.
 So, the time that elapsed while the incident was resolved continues to apply against the service level objective—possibly resulting in the service level objective being breached.

-### To reactivate an incident with SLA information

 1. In the Service Manager console, select **Work Items**.
 2. In the **Work Items** pane, expand **Incident Management**, and select **All** .
 3. In the **All Incidents** list, locate a resolved incident that you want to reactivate, and select it.